Iress: Iress Foundation

-Iress Foundation Canada: Supporting children and youth living with disability, medical complexity, illness and injury. (www.hollandbloorview.ca).
+Iress Foundation Canada: Supporting children and youth living with disability, medical complexity, illness and injury.

 Environmental practices and initiatives

 Since 2015, Iress has reported its energy use, air travel for all offices (and associated emissions for a number of offices), in addition to paper use as part of its risk reporting as recommended by the ASX Corporate Governance Principles and Recommendations (3rd ed.).
 Since January 2021, Iress’ offices in Sydney and Melbourne use 100% renewable energy.
 These offices contribute 95% of energy use across Australian operations.